-UAE, a federation of seven Emirates, is a federal, independent, and sovereign state under the Constitution of the United Arab Emirates that came into effect in December 1971.
+UAE, a federation of seven Emirates, is a federal, independent, and sovereign state.
+It is under the Constitution of the United Arab Emirates that came into effect in December 1971.
 The seven Emirates include Dubai, Abu Dhabi, Sharjah, Ajman, Ras-Al-Khaimah, Fujairah, Umm al-Qaiwain.
-Around 85% of the residents of the country are foreigners and around 95% of the people working in private sector companies are non-locals.
+Around 85% of the residents of the country are foreigners and around 95% of the people are expats.

 UAE is best known for its diversity and dynamicity, highly-developed infrastructure, vibrancy of cultures and religions, high-quality medical facilities, and rich lifestyle.
 It is an economic hub of the Middle East, also known as a business-friendly country in this region.
 There is a significant presence of small and big companies in UAE from different regions and continents of the world.